Heat know that even without Embiid, 76ers will be challenge

 He figures it’ll only steel their resolve.

-Clearly, the 76ers are not going to be a better team without Embiid, the scoring champion and MVP finalist currently sidelined by a right orbital fracture and mild concussion.
+Clearly, the 76ers are not going to be a better team without Embiid, the scoring champion and MVP finalist currently sidelined by a right orbital fracture and mild concussion, injuries that have him officially ruled out for Game 1 and likely Game 2 as well.
 That said, the 76ers played the Heat once this season without Embiid — and won.
 They’ll try to do it again Monday night when Philadelphia visits Miami in Game 1 of an Eastern Conference semifinal series.

 “Whenever you’re dealing with a team that has to change a little bit, that immediately gets them a built-in sense of urgency,” Spoelstra said.
 “But again, what we’re trying to accomplish, it is so difficult.
 When you approach it that way, that just puts you there to compete at a high level, the necessary level that is going to be required.”